 The guidebook ends with a description of a few romantic roof-top wine bars situated in such expensive hotels as the famed Raphael, where a drink will not deplete one’s budget but from which readers can feast their eyes on the panorama of the (excuse the cliché) “Eternal City.”

-The book is published by Curious Traveler Press, 2009 and retails for $14.99.
+The book is published by Curious Traveler Press, 2009.
 The book may be purchased at the locations and online stores listed on the authors' fine frequently updated blog (www.romethesecondtime.com.)